AhmedSeemalK/Enterprise-Inference/ida/README.md

 bash inference-as-auto-deploy.sh [OPTIONS]
 ##### Options
 `````
-The automation accepts the following command-line options:
+The AI Inference Deployment Suite accepts the following command-line options:
 --cluster-url <URL>: The cluster URL (FQDN).
 --cert-file <path>: The full path to the certificate file.
 --key-file <path>: The full path to the key file.